Unified Inference on Moment Restrictions with Nuisance Parameters: Test Formulation

-Assumption \ref{ass:para properties of g} shows that we focus on the transformations that are continuous and increasing.
+Assumption \ref{ass:para properties of g} shows that we focus on moment restrictions that are continuous in $x$ for every $\theta\in\Theta$.
 Assumption \ref{ass:para nu and mu} requires the absolute continuity of the Lebesgue measure $\mu$ with respect to the probability measure $\nu$.
-For example, $\nu$ could be set to be the probability measure of a normally distributed random variable.
-Assumption \ref{ass:para Theta is compact} is a common condition on the compactness of $\Theta$.
-Assumption \ref{ass:para g mapsto f(g) is continuous} imposes restrictions on the structure of $\mathscr{G}$ under the measure $\nu$.
-One sufficient condition for Assumption \ref{ass:para g mapsto f(g) is continuous} is that $g(x,\cdot)$ is continuous on $\Theta$ for every $x$.
+For example, $\nu$ could be set as the probability measure corresponding to a normal distribution with a large variance.\footnote{See the discussion and simulation results in Section \ref{sec:simulation}.} Assumption \ref{ass:para Theta is compact} is a common condition on the compactness of $\Theta$.
+Assumption \ref{ass:para g mapsto f(g) is continuous} can be understood as the continuity of $\psi_{x,\theta}$ with respect to $\theta$ under a certain metric.

 Define a function space

 In the definition of $\bD_{\mL0}$, the continuity of the map $\theta\mapsto \varphi(\cdot,\theta)$ is understood in the sense that for every $\theta_0\in \Theta$ and every $\varepsilon>0$, there exists $\delta>0$ such that